JackBosca/me445_project/README.md

 ## Data and file overview

-Figure 8 and 10 are reproduced by respectively running :
+The `\main` folder contains the scripts that needs to be executed by the user and represents the logic of each theories (i.e. Potential flow and thin airfoil theory).
+Those scripts reproduces Figure 8 and 10 and are respectively :
 - `main_fig8.m`
 - `main_fig10.m`

--
-These scripts calls the following function that produces the needed graph with the basic Matlab plot function :
+These files calls the following functions that produces the graphs using basic Matlab plot function :
 - `plots_fig8.m`
 - `plots_fig10.m`

-Each of these files are set on the `\main` folder and represents the logic of each theories (i.e. Potential flow and thin airfoil theory) by only calling the required functions to determine the wished quantities.
-All of the functions are set in the `\src` folder and are described below :
+Both `main_fig8.m` and `main_fig10.m` calls functions sets in `\src` folder :

 - `config.m` : Loads external datas of the experimental results and NACA profil $$x,y$$ coordinates
 - `joukowski_transform.m` : Function performing the Joukowski transformation of a complex circle given its center $$(\chi_c,\eta_c)$$ and radius $$a$$ in the complex $$\zeta$$-plane